silviaCerby/gitbook/docs/how-to_use_cerby/cerby_browser_extension/autosave-an-account-at-login-or-signup-with-the-cerby-browser-extension.md

 ---
-description: This article describes how to save an account with the Cerby browser extension when accessing an app through its login or signup page.
+description: "This article describes how to save an account with the Cerby browser extension when accessing an app through its login or signup page."
 intercom_id: 7239387
 ---